-Switching main beam on and off
+Switching headlight main beam on and off

-Fig. 67 Left side of steering column: turn signals/ headlight main beam lever
+Fig. 66 Left side of steering column: turn signals/ headlight main beam lever

-- Switch on the ignition lock and switch on the dipped beam. - Move the turn signals/headlight main beam lever from the middle position to the following position: - (A) Switch on the headlight main beam. - (B) Operate the headlight flasher or switch off the main beam.
-Pull the lever in this position and the headlight flasher is in working condition.
+- Switch on the ignition and the headlight dipped beam. - Move the turn signals/headlight main beam lever from the middle position to the following position: - (A) Switch on the headlight main beam. - B Operate the headlight flasher or switch off the headlight main beam.
+Pull the lever in this position and headlight flasher is in working condition.

-Switch on the main beam or operate the headlamp flasher, the blue indicator ID in the instrument cluster lights up.
-Improper use of main beam may cause accidents, resulting in injuries!
+Switch on the headlamp main beam or operate the headlamp flasher, the blue indicator ID in the instrument cluster lights up.

+Improper use of headlamp main beam may cause accidents, resulting in injuries!
 Because it may have a blinding effect on the drivers of other vehicles, making them unable to concentrate.